Mohanavadivel-git/caasworkshop/lessons/2-development.md

 ## Application Code

 You application code (generally) will not change.
-You might make some tweaks to you application preferences, but you will still need your source code or an application artifact.
+You might make some tweaks to you application preferences, but you will still need your source code or an application artifact to build your container image.

 ## Dockerfile